satish-a0/pasar/README.md

 	- Example `python . etl cdm_source`
 	- Multiple tables for cdm_source and concept `python . etl cdm_source,concept`. <b>NO SPACES BETWEEN COMMA SEPARTED OMOP Tables</b>

-### Load Athena Vocab
+### Load Athena Vocabularies
 1. Copy the `CONCEPT.csv`, `CONCEPT_RELATIONSHIP.csv`, `CONCEPT_ANCESTOR.csv` from the GCP Bucket `ohdsi_omop_2024/vocab_2024Nov03_v5` to the folder `etl/pypasar/db/sql/postgres/vocab`
 2. Run `python . etl concept,concept_relationship,concept_ancestor`.
-Note: <i>You might run into foreign key constraints for the concept tables during truncation.
-Drop them, Truncate and Readd them again.</i>
+3. Due to foreign key constraints issue for not loading CPT4 code for example, constraints are disabled for concepts related tables and procedure_occurrence table via this file `pasar/etl/pypasar/db/sql/postgres/drop_constraints.sql`.
+If all the vocabularies are loaded/fixed, then the statements in this file `drop_constraints.sql` can be removed/commented and a new schema can be recreated with the constraints already enabled in `pasar/etl/pypasar/db/sql/postgres/constraints.sql`

 #### Newer Vocabulary version / Load CPT4 codes
 - Please note, `CONCEPT.csv` is already transformed in a certain format while `CONCEPT_{RELATIONSHIP,ANCESTOR}.csv` files are untouched.